Superman: A Tale of Five Cities: The Five Cities

-A main characteristic of this graphic novel is that it features five capitals in Scandinavia.
+One of the main characteristics of this graphic novel is that it features five capitals in Scandinavia.
 Normally, DC Comics superhero stories happen on fictional cities, for example Metropolis and Gotham City, but in this particular storyline, Clark Kent and Lois have to travel to Northern Europe, going from West to East.
 To represent that, artist Teddy Kristiansen penciled several famous buildings, monuments and distinctive places from each city as featured in the story, some which are destroyed during Superman fights.
 Cultural differences, local characters and superheroes are also presented.
 Below the points of visual reference drawn by Kristiansen into the story: